aws/aws-parallelcluster-ui/infrastructure/README.md

-## Setup Github and AWS credentials using Cloudformation
+## Setup GitHub and AWS credentials using Cloudformation
-To access AWS resources inside a Github workflow you need to create new IAM roles under AWS and use a specific action that will retrieve temporary credentials to access your account.
+To access AWS resources inside a GitHub workflow you need to create new IAM roles under AWS and use a specific action that will retrieve temporary credentials to access your account.

 To create the resources needed by the workflow action you can deploy the `./github-env-setup.yml` to [CloudFormation](https://aws.amazon.com/cloudformation/).
 - Go under `CloudFormation > Stacks > Create stack`